wellang/well/README.md

 # About

-### This is a small project made by yours truly (TristanWellman), it was originally meant to be completey stack based until I kept going on with the interpreter and made ways for it not to be stack based.
+### This is a small project made by yours truly (TristanWellman).
 This language includes your normal things like variables, mathamatics, loops, etc. It compiles directly to c++ (See below for compilation and simple documentation).

 ## Compile Wellang